| Home | Projects | Pilot Stuff | Contact Info

 If a person had the funds, they could purchase a professionally built replica but what fun would that be for a person who likes to tinker and build things.

-Some things I will or have bought like the plastic bubble, the body torso, rubber parts like the arms etc., but as funds can be tight, I will build everything that I can.
+Some things I have bought like the plastic bubble, the body torso, rubber parts like the arms, and the wheels, etc., but as funds can be tight, I will build everything that I can.

 The Brain: My brain is build from hobby plywood, cardboard, and light fiberglass, using the same processes used in RC aircraft construction.
 To see details on this, click here...